 Mohammad Gharesifard received his BSc. degree in Civil Engineering from IAU University, Iran in 2005.
 He has seven years of combined study/design and construction supervision work experience in Iran's water sector.
 During this period he worked for water and environmental consulting companies and was involved in several socio-technical water and sanitation projects.
-Later on he enrolled in Water Resources Management MSc. program at IHE Delft and graduated with distinction in April 2015.
+In 2013 he enrolled in Water Resources Management MSc. program at IHE Delft and graduated with distinction in April 2015.
 Mohammad has a keen interest in studying innovative water management paradigms and especially the role of Information Communication Technologies (ICTs) in citizen science initiatives.
-During his MSc. thesis research, he focused on understanding the behavioural determinants of ICT-based citizen participation in water management.
+During his MSc. thesis research, he focused on understanding the drivers and barriers for citizen participation in ICT-enabled citizen observatories.
 He employed a social psychology framework from behavioural sciences to map influential factors on willingness of citizens to share their Personal Weather Station (PWS) data.
-He carried out this research within the scope of the WeSenseIt that is an EU-FP7 project in the area of environmental monitoring utilizing Citizen Observatories.
-Directly after graduation, he streamlined into a PhD under WeSenseIt, focusing on different dimensions and dynamics of ICT-based citizen participation in water management.
+He carried out this research within the scope of the WeSenseIt project; an EU-FP7 project in the area of environmental monitoring utilizing Citizen Observatories.
+Directly after graduation, he streamlined into a PhD funded by the WeSenseIt, and Groundtruth2.0 (A Horizon2020 Research and Innovation project) focusing on different dimensions and dynamics of ICT-based citizen participation in water and environmental management.

 TopicICT-enabled Citizen Observatories of the environment: evaluation of the participation dynamics and outcomes